PRICING AND VALUATION:

 To invest in WUTIF, you must be an “accredited” investor (as defined by the BC Securities Commission).
 It means that you have either a minimum net worth ($1M) or minimum annual income ($200K) or minimum joint (with spouse) annual income ($300K).

 Residents of British Columbia may qualify for the 30% refundable tax credits.
 A refundable tax credit means that the Government will refund cash if no taxes are owing.
 Non-resident investors may also buy shares and are encouraged to inquire about how they, too, can benefit from the tax incentives.

 The most important reason to invest in WUTIF is to enjoy an attractive return on investment, regardless of the tax advantages that such an investment may offer.

-WUTIF will co-invest with other investors in university spin-off ventures and other B.C. companies that demonstrate the potential to become leading companies in the advanced technology sector.
+WUTIF co-invests with other investors in university spin-off ventures and other B.C. companies that demonstrate the potential to become leading companies in the advanced technology sector.
 The goal is to benefit from taxpayers’ investment in advanced research and development.

-In B.C., there are practically no early-stage funds.
-Only angel investors, i.e. knowledgeable entrepreneurs themselves, invest in new companies.
+It is primarily angel investors, i.e. knowledgeable entrepreneurs themselves, who invest in new companies.
 Institutional investors avoid these early opportunities because they generally require a great deal of hand-holding and supervision – something that angels willingly contribute.
-WUTIF will co-invest with such investors.
+WUTIF co-invests with angel investors.